GeoModelLab/octopus/README.md

 ![Parameters](assets/octoPusParameters.png)

-For an exaustive description of each model routine and their parameters we refer to the Supplementary material S1 of Bregaglio et al., 2024 ___ADD DOI OF PREPRINT___.
+For an exaustive description of each model routine and their parameters we refer to the Supplementary material S1 of Bregaglio et al., 2024.

 ### JSON configuration file
 The JSON file can be found in "octoPusAI/Readers/octoPus.json" and it allows to fine-tune additional settings of the *octoPus*.
 The JSON file is divided in two classes: one used to define model settings and one to explicit filepaths.
 Below is reported the structure of the JSON file with example values and a brief explanation of each attribute.